yoko-vicky/mv-Forms/README.md

 ## About the Project

 This project is based on the [Odin Project Forms](https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms).
-In this project, we built some forms both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.
+In this project, we built some forms both using nearly-pure HTML and then graduating to using the helper methods that Rails provide.

 In this project we reviewed and learned the basics of Ruby on Rails including below: